 2.313 Metallic Paint ― A paint which on application gives a film with a metallic appearance.
 This effect is normally produced by incorporation of fine flakes of such metals as copper, bronze or aluminium.

-2.314 Metameric Match ― See ‘colour match’.
+2.314 Metameric Match ― See ‘colour match’

 2.315 Mildew Collection ― A phenomenon of a coating manifested by the presence of mould or fungus growth of a type familiarly known as mildew.
 A microscope is necessary to differentiate mildew from dirt collect.
 Two types are common, namely: